Thursday, December 26, 2024

 And though the tears they flood my eyes, wet and overflowing

-I take my comfort in them knowing, that like in Joni's song about clouds,
+I take comfort in knowing, that like in Joni's song about clouds,

 We finally said I love you, over and over, right out loud.